zeroviral/kpi_reporter/README.md

 `DELETE /reminders/<identifier>`

-- `404 NOT FOUND` if the reminders does not exist
+- `404 NOT FOUND` if the reminder does not exist.

 - `204 DELETED` if the reminder exists, and is deleted.